• Skip to primary navigation

 How to Build:

-To build a Simple Heads or Tails Decision Maker Circuit follow the below mentioned connections steps:
+To build a Heads or Tails Decision Maker Circuit follow the below mentioned connections steps:

-• Be sure it gives two different outputs one after other.
+• Also, use NAND gates N3 and N4 to make flip flop and be sure it gives two different outputs one after other.

-• Press it to begin the decision process.
+• After that, put the push button in the circuit and press it to begin the decision process.

-• Use battery or any other proper power source.
+• Next, give good power to the circuit and use battery or any other proper power source.

 Conclusion:

-It is a cool use of electric parts that acts like real coin toss.
+Moreover, it is also a cool use of electric parts that acts like real coin toss.

 References: